-But, alas, those habits were very hot and uncomfortable and so, in the 60’s, the nuns got rid of their nasty habits-and my motivation to become a nun disappeared.
-According to my four sisters (and everyone else) I was not “nun material”.
-It’s true that I was not fit to serve the Lord, but I’ve noticed I’m in good company.
+But, alas, the nun’s attire was very hot and uncomfortable, so by the mid-’60’s, the nasty habits disappeared, as did my motivation to become a nun.
+My four sisters (and pretty much the whole world) knew I was not “nun material” anyway.
+And while it’s true I was not fit to serve the Lord, I’ve noticed I’m in good company.

 Peter, in His first encounter with Jesus said,

 “Depart from me Lord, I am a sinful man.”

 “I saw the Lord…woe to me!
 For I am a man of unclean lips!”

 But both those guys hung around long enough to experience the Lord’s kindness that leads to repentance.
 As have I. So, while there’s one less nun, I serve the Lord Jesus Christ, nonetheless.